-The Authority does attempt to partner with outside agencies, however, to incorporate transit amenities into public and private development projects whenever possible.
+The Authority does, however, attempt to partner with outside agencies to incorporate transit amenities into public and private development projects whenever possible.
+An example of this is the coordination of specific Paratransit and fixed-route stops by the developer of a new Safeway grocery store within our service area.
 Most transit amenities currently located within WCCTA's service area have been installed and maintained by private advertising firms through permits issued by local jurisdictions.
 WCCTA has not been a party to any agreements between local jurisdictions and private firms that are associated with installation or placement of shelters and benches.